 Speaker: Jose Figueroa, MD, MPH, Assistant Professor of Health Policy and Management, Harvard T.H.
 Chan School of Public Health; Assistant Professor of Medicine, Brigham and Women's Hospital

-JJ.
-Figueroa will describe the development of a segmentation framework that uses simple algorithms to identify clinically relevant high-need, high-cost sub-populations.
-These algorithms will be publicly available for organizations that are interested in adapting similar segmentation approaches.
+J. Figueroa described the development of a segmentation framework that uses simple algorithms to identify clinically relevant high-need, high-cost sub-populations.
+These algorithms are publicly available for organizations that are interested in adapting similar segmentation approaches.

 III.
 Point32Health: Developing a Patient Dashboard to Drive Organizational Strategy